UTT-Alumni/Discord-Bot/README.md

 - role: the role to add to the user once he accepts the rules and submits the modal.
 In the role list, right-click on the role and copy its ID.

 ### Discord server settings
-Thi bot gives permissions to other users.
+This bot gives permissions to other users.
 Discord has a non-intuitive way of allowing permissions.
 The role of the bot must be in a higher position in the role list than the role it will give.

 For example, if the bot has the role "bot-role", and that the roles "role1", "role2" and "role3"